-For the financial year 2024/25 the Virtual School will receive £2570 of PP+ funding for eligible pupils from Year R to 11 who are in the care of by Walsall Local Authority\
+For the financial year 2025/26 the Virtual School will receive £2630 of PP+ funding for eligible pupils from Year R to 11 who are in the care of Walsall Local Authority children in care for at least one day in the previous financial year

-The virtual school is also responsible for managing the early years and post 16 pupil premium funding.
+The Virtual School is also responsible for managing post 16 Pupil Premium funding.

-Pupil premium Plus funding for previously looked after children who have left care through adoption, a Special Guardianship Order, a Child Arrangement Order or a Residence Order is paid directly to schools not managed by the Virtual School.
+Pupil Premium Plus funding for previously looked after children who have left care through adoption, a Special Guardianship Order, a Child Arrangement Order or a Residence Order is paid directly to schools not managed by the Virtual School.